General

 Font size should be defined in pixels. (*Much less confusing than ems for beginners)

 The color property defines forecolor.
 It is defined here in hexidecimal code.
-We're changing from the default value because the text will be on a darker background.
+We're changing from the default value because the text will be on a medium colored background.

 The float property aligns an element to the left or right within its container.

-You could also use text-align: left for left aligning the h1 tag.
+You could also use text-align: left for left aligning the p tag.

 Once you get everything added to the document and saved, look at the HTML page with a browser.